ynput/pype-setup/proposal_app_template_tray.md

 - ass you can see we are working with `format()` by nesting all data from `toml` files as  **.config**.
 All is converted on the go even with optional path elements.
 From here is anything possible :)

-- Toml conf files will also hold ability for changing different `presets` and it could be used in combination of interface from `avalon-tray` app.
+- Toml conf files will also hold ability for changing different `presets` and it could be used in combination of interface from `app.tray` app.

-- in case **git** is not present on user's system it will download all required apps and extracted them into app-store as **zip** files from url pointing to `github/.../*-master.zip`.
+- in case **git** is not present on user workstation system it will download all required apps and extracted them into app-store as **zip** files from url pointing to `github/.../*-master.zip`.
 Paths are stored in _.config_ files
 </br>
 </br>
 </br>

-> **avalon-tray**
+> **app.tray**

 - allows **user/dev** better interaction with the **avalon/pyblish** `ecosystem`